The most popular drivers for high end Home Theatre subs are

 best subs available.

 The THT also may be loaded with a twelve, for a minimum width of 15 inches.
-And

-if the 36x36 profile of the standard THT doesn't work for you there's the
+If the 36x36 profile of the standard THT doesn't work for you there's the

 THT Low Profile version.

-72 inches long, it can be laid down or stood up on end, giving the
+18 inches high, 72 inches long, it can be laid down or stood up on end, giving the

 highest output possible from a 15x18 inch footprint.